cairo-book/cairo-book/src/ch08-00-generic-types-and-traits.md

 # Generic Types and Traits

 Every programming language has tools for effectively handling the duplication of concepts.
 In Cairo, one such tool is generics: abstract stand-ins for concrete types or other properties.
-We can express the behaviour of generics or how they relate to other generics without knowing what will be in their place when compiling and running the code.
+We can express the behavior of generics or how they relate to other generics without knowing what will be in their place when compiling and running the code.

-Functions, structs, enums and traits can incorporate generic types as part of their definition instead of a concrete types like `u32` or `ContractAddress`.
+Functions, structs, enums and traits can incorporate generic types as part of their definition instead of a concrete type like `u32` or `ContractAddress`.

 Generics allow us to replace specific types with a placeholder that represents multiple types to remove code duplication.